nimh-dsst/ndx-photostim/docs/source/description.rst

 .. note::
     This is an NWB extension for storing holographic photostimulation data.

-    * **Device metadata:** stored using the `SpatialLightModulator` and `PhotostimulationDevice` containers.
+    * Two containers are used to store **device-specific metadata**, `SpatialLightModulator` and `PhotostimulationDevice`,
-    * **Stimulation pattern:** contained in the `HolographicPattern` container.
+    * `HolographicPattern` is used to store the **simulation pattern**.
-    * **Presentation data:** `PhotostimulationSeries` stores the timeseries data corresponding to the presentation of a given simulation pattern (represented by a corresponding `HolographicPattern` container than is stored within `PhotostimulationSeries`).
+    * `PhotostimulationSeries` contains the **time series data** corresponding to the presentation of a given stimulus (where the stimulus is represented by a `HolographicPattern` container linked to the `PhotostimulationSeries`).
-    * **Multiple stimulation patterns:** all `PhotostimulationSeries` containers for a given experiment (i.e., the set of stimulation time series/pattern pairs), along with the `StimulationDevice` used to collect the patterns, are grouped into the `PhotostimulationTable` dynamic table.
-This allows all stimulation data and metadata for a given experiment to be grouped together clearly.
+    * We group **all the time series/patterns for a given experiment** together using the `PhotostimulationTable` container.
+This object is a dynamic table, where each row in the table contains a `PhotostimulationSeries`.
+Additionally, the table links to the `StimulationDevice` used to generate the patterns and record the results contained in the table.